DBAIWangGroup/nns_benchmark/algorithms/OPQ/README.md

 # Optimized Product Quantization

 This is a combination of source codes of OPQ and Inverted MultiIndex.
 In our impementation, we use the inverted multi-indexing technique to perform non-exhaustive search for OPQ.
-The original code of OPQ is implemented by MATLAB, which is used to transform the data vectors and query vectors for finding the minimal quantization distortion.
+[The original code of OPQ](http://kaiminghe.com/cvpr13/index.html) is implemented by MATLAB, which is used to transform the data vectors and query vectors for finding the minimal quantization distortion.
+For the search efficiency,  we apply the [inverted multi-indexing technique](http://arbabenko.github.io/MultiIndex/index.html) implemented by C++ to perform non-exhaustive search.

 ##Prerequisites